-Stage Description 1 Investigators must report to the BCM IRB and the external IRB (if applicable according to procedures) within 5 working days any of the following: • Any event that is required to be reported to the IRB.
+Stage Description 1 Investigators must report to the BCM IRB (and/or the external IRB if applicable according to procedure) within 5 working days any of the following: • Any event that is required to be reported to the IRB.
 See Event Reporting Required of Principal Investigators .
-Any instance of alleged non-compliance For Research Relying on an External IRB: The PI must also refer to the reporting procedures for the IRB of Record accordingly.
-For VA research: • Any instance of apparent serious non-compliance or apparent continuing non-compliance must be reported to the IRB.
+Any instance of alleged non-compliance For VA research: • Any instance of apparent serious non-compliance or apparent continuing non-compliance must be reported to the IRB.
 See Reporting and Assessing Compliance Concerns. • Any unauthorized use, loss, disclosure, or data breach of VA sensitive information must be reported to the VA Privacy Officer and/or VA Information Security Officer and to the IRB upon discovery.

 Stage Description 2 The following reports from Stage 1 require special reporting by the IRB: • Any event determined by the IRB to meet the criteria of an unanticipated problem involving risks to subjects or others (UPIRSO).
-See IRB Review of Event Reports for Determination of (UPIRSO) Unanticipated Problems Involving Risks to Subjects or Others. • Any substantiated report of non-compliance Any suspension or termination of IRB or other approval The above are communicated as follows: The Chair of the IRB reports determinations to the: Principal Investigator Human Subject Signatory Official Department Chair Human Protections Administrator of the affiliate institution(s) Legal Counsel (if applicable) BCM Privacy Officer (if applicable) IT Security (if applicable) The IRB Administrator and/or Research Compliance Services and the Director of Research Oversight Administration assist with the above correspondence • Recipients of these determinations are offered an opportunity to appeal the decision if new information is found that the IRB has not considered.
-For more information on appeals, see procedure on How an IRB Determination is Provided.
-For Research Relying on an External IRB: If a UPIRSO determination is received from the IRB of Record, the BCM IRB office will then provide the notifications outlined above if they have not already been distributed.
-For VA research: • If the convened IRB or the qualified IRB member-reviewer determines that the problem or event is serious and unanticipated and related to the research, the IRB Chair or designee must report the problem or event directly to the facility Director within 5 business days after the determination.
-This report must be made in writing to HRP@va.gov from the IRB Chair or designee.
-The recipients of the HRP@va.gov are the: Medical Center Director, Research Compliance Officers, Associate Chief of Staff for Research and the Research and Development Committee (R&DC) representative.

-Stage Description 2 cont. • For reports of any unauthorized use, loss, disclosure, or data breach of VA sensitive information, the VA PO and/or ISO will promptly report the incident (within one hour of notification) to the VA- Network Security Operations Center (VA-NSOC): After the incident has been detected and reported, the MEDVAMC Research Service Line, IRB, Principal Investigator, and staff (as applicable) will coordinate with the VA PO and/or ISO to implement all remediation procedures in accordance with VA Directive 6500 and 6500.2.
+See IRB Review of Event Reports for Determination of (UPIRSO) Unanticipated Problems Involving Risks to Subjects or Others. • Any substantiated report of non-compliance Any suspension or termination of IRB or other approval The above are communicated as follows: The Chair of the IRB reports determinations to the: Principal Investigator Human Subject Signatory Official Department Chair Human Protections Administrator of the affiliate institution(s) Legal Counsel (if applicable) BCM Privacy Officer (if applicable) IT Security (if applicable) The IRB Administrator and/or Research Compliance Services and the Director of Research Oversight Administration assist with the above correspondence • Recipients of these determinations are offered an opportunity to appeal the decision if new information is found that the IRB has not considered For VA research: • If the convened IRB or the qualified IRB member-reviewer determines that the problem or event is serious and unanticipated and related to the research, the IRB Chair or designee must report the problem or event directly to the facility Director within 5 business days after the determination.
+For reports of any unauthorized use, loss, disclosure, or data breach of VA sensitive information, the VA PO and/or ISO will promptly report the incident (within one hour of notification) to the VA- Network Security Operations Center (VA-NSOC): After the incident has been detected and reported, the MEDVAMC Research Service Line, IRB, Principle Investigator, and staff (as applicable) will coordinate with the VA PO and/or ISO to implement all remediation procedures in accordance with VA Directive 6500 and 6500.2.
 Depending on the results of the incident, recovery activities may include training employees or personnel on applicable policy and procedures to include providing notice of credit protection services as necessary.
-All VA security incidents will be tracked in the Privacy Security Event Tracking System from initiation until closure.
-3 IRB determinations of the following must also be reported by the Human Subject Signatory Official to recipients in Stage 4: A. Any unanticipated problems in research involving risks to subjects or others B. Any serious or continuing non-compliance with the human subject regulations or the determinations of the IRB C. Any suspension or termination of IRB approval of research Note: The Human Subject Signatory Official is provided a written summary of all the BCM IRB's actions in the form of IRB meeting minutes after they are approved by the IRB.
-For external IRBs this is provided according to the reliance agreement with that IRB of Record.
+All VA security incidents will be tracked in the Privacy Security Event Tracking System from initiation until closure. • For more information on appeals, see procedure on How an IRB Determination is Provided .

+Stage Description 3 IRB determinations of the following must also be reported by the Human Subject Signatory Official to recipients in Stage 4: A. Any unanticipated problems in research involving risks to subjects or others B. Any serious or continuing non-compliance with the human subject regulations or the determinations of the IRB C. Any suspension or termination of IRB approval of research Note: The Human Subject Signatory Official is provided a written summary of all the IRBs actions in the form of IRB meeting minutes after they are approved by the IRB.